Greatest Literature banner

 Length

-I, Roboth scene
+I, Robot scene

-Will Smith goes eye to eye with rebellious robots in 2004 adaptation of Isaac Asimov's stories, I, Robot.
+Will Smith goes eye to eye with rebellious robots in 2004 adaptation of Isaac Asimov'sI, Robot.

 Rebel robots, stupid humans

-I for one don't blame the creators of the movie I, Robot for departing from the characters and plotlines of the Isaac Asimov stories.
+I for one don't blame the creators of the movie I, Robot for departing from the characters and plot lines of the Isaac Asimov stories.
 The stories are intellectual puzzles involving intriguing androids and uninteresting humans.
 No less an honoured science fiction author, editor and screenwriter than Harlan Ellison tried and failed to bring them to the screen in the 1980s.

 But this subtlety is bound to be lost for most viewers amid the fights of our valiant human heroes against the hordes of tyrannical robots.
 Smith's character, detective Del Spooner (not based on any Asimov figure I can recall), starts the film with a bias against robots and suspects them of murdering a leading roboticist.
 As in any other formulaic cop show, his theory of the crime is disbelieved, he's taken off the case and he is widely discredited, but he valiantly pursues the mystery on his own.